Embedding videos, images, and forms

 2. Enter the URL of your video or form.
 (See troubleshooting note below.)

-3. (Optional) Adjust how the video will display (width, size, margins).
+3. (Optional) Adjust how the video displays (width, size, margins).

 Auto-play videos